-Paragraphs (3) and (5) of subdivision (a) make clear that the measure of the lessor's recoverable damages is not limited to damages for the loss of past and future rent.
-Under paragraph (3), the lessor is entitled to recover a reasonable commission for the expenses incurred in the reletting of the property.
-Under paragraph (5), other items of damage are recoverable, but only if the lease so provides.
-Paragraph (5) adopts language used in Civil Code Section 3300 and provides in substance that, if the lease so provides, all of the other damages a person is entitled to recover for the breach of a contract may be recovered by a lessor for the breach of his lease.
-For example, to the extent that he would not have had to incur such expenses had the lessee performed his obligations under the lease, the lessor may recover his reasonable expenses in retaking possession of the property and in making repairs that the lessee was obligated to make in preparing the property for reletting.
-(This is in addition to a reasonable commission for the reletting of the property that is recoverable under paragraph (3) whether or not the lease so provides.)
-Other damages necessary to compensate the lessor for all of the detriment proximately caused by the lessee would include damages for the lessee's breach of specific covenants of the lease -- for example, a promise to maintain or improve the premises or to restore the premises upon termination of the lease.
+Paragraph (4) of subdivision (a) makes clear that the measure of the lessor's recoverable damages is not limited to damages for the loss of past and future rentals.
+This paragraph adopts language used in Civil Code Section 3300 and provides, in substance, that all of the other damages a person is entitled to recover for the breach of a contract may be recovered by a lessor for the breach of his lease.
+For example, to the extent that he would not have had to incur such expenses had the lessee performed his obligations under the lease, the lessor is entitled to recover his reasonable expenses in retaking possession of the property, in making repairs that the lessee was obligated to make in preparing the property for reletting, and in reletting the property.
+Other damages necessary to compensate the lessor for all of the detriment proximately caused by the lessee would include damages for the lessee's breach of specific covenants of the lease-for example, a promise to maintain or improve the premises or to restore the premises upon termination of the lease.
 Attorney's fees may be recovered only if they are recoverable under Section 1951.6.

-If the lessee proves that the amount of rent that could reasonably be obtained by reletting after termination exceeds the amount of rent reserved in the lease, such excess is offset against the damages otherwise recoverable under paragraphs (3) and (5) of subdivision (a).
+If the lessee proves that the amount of rent that could reasonably be obtained by reletting after termination exceeds the amount of rent reserved in the lease, such excess is offset against the damages otherwise recoverable under paragraph (4) of subdivision (a).
 Subject to this exemption, however, the lease having been terminated, the lessee no longer has an interest in the property, and the lessor is not accountable for any excess rents obtained through reletting.

 The basic measure of damages provided in Section 1951.2 is essentially the same as that formerly set forth in Civil Code Section 3308.
 The measure of damages under Section 3308 was applicable, however, only when the lease so provided and the lessor chose to invoke that remedy.
 Except as provided in Section 1951.4, the measure of damages under Section 1951.2 is applicable to all cases in which a lessor seeks damages upon breach and abandonment by the lessee or upon termination of the lease because of the lessee's breach of the lease.
-Only the recovery of the items of damage described in paragraphs (4) and (5) of subdivision (a) is dependent on the terms of the lease; the lessor can recover the damages described in paragraphs (1), (2), and (3) of subdivision (a) even though the lease contains no provision for recovery of these damages.
 Moreover, Section 1951.2 makes clear that the lessee has the burden of proving the amount he is entitled to have offset against the unpaid rent, while Section 3308 was silent as to the burden of proof.
 In this respect, the rule stated is similar to that now applied in actions for breach of employment contracts.
 See discussion in Erler v.
 Five Points Motors, Inc., 249 Cal.
-App.2d 560, 57 Cal.
-Rptr.
-516 (1967).
+App.2d 560, 57 Cal Rptr 516 (1967).

 Subdivision (c).
-Under former law, attempts by a lessor to mitigate damages sometimes resulted in an unintended acceptance of the lesser's right to future rentals.
-See Dorolch v.
+Under former law, attempts by a lessor to mitigate damages sometimes resulted in an unintended acceptance of the lessees' surrender and consequently in loss of the lessor's right to future rentals.
+See Dorcich v.
 Time Oil Co., 103 Cal.
 App.2d 677, 230 P.2d 10 (1951).
 One of the purposes of Section 1951.2 is to require mitigation by the lessor, and subdivision (c) is included to insure that efforts by the lessor to mitigate do not result in a waiver of his right to damages under Section 1951.2.